silas/node-context/README.md

 This is only emitted once.

 <a name="context-event-done"/>
-### Event: 'done'
+### Event: 'finish'

-Emitted when the request is done.
+Emitted when the request is finished.

 This is only emitted once.